Taxation of digital goods: Singapore

 Singapore was the first state in its region to consider implementing digital tax into its tax system.
 The idea was revealed in February 2018 and the according bill passed by the parliament of Singapore in November of the same year to come in effect on 1 January 2020.
 The main reasoning behind this was explained by the Singapore Finance Minister Heng Swee Keat who said during his speech about budget in 2018: "Today, services such as consultancy and marketing purchased from overseas suppliers are not subject to GST.
 Local consumers also do not pay GST when they download apps and music from overseas.
 This change will ensure that imported and local services are accorded the same treatment."
 It is estimated that implementing of the digital tax will bring Singapore US$65.5 million per year.
-The implemented tax will be at the same level as the GST (Goods and service tax) rate nowadays in Singapore, which is 7%, but it is important to notice that there is planned increase of GST rate at some point between 2021 and 2025.
+The implemented tax will be at the same level as the GST (Goods and service tax) rate nowadays in Singapore, which was 7% at the time but increased to 9% in 2024.